jcdesimp/react-redux-starter/README.md

 Project Structure
 ----
-There are a number of subdirectories within the applixation structure.
+There are a number of subdirectories within the application structure.

 - bin/
    - This directory gets created when the app is built.
 The result ends up in here.